mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   - click on name of extension for documentation
 - updates
   - by default, automatically checks for and installs extension updates
+- CPU time
+  - to determine if an extension is consuming too much CPU time
+    - brew install htop
+    - htop
+    - press F4 to filter
+    - enter "extension"
+    - look at top entries that start with "/Applications/Visual Studio Code.app/Contents/Frameworks/"
+    - "Code Helper.app" was a culprit for me

 ## ESLint and TSLint extensions